ABOUT US

 Pippa is a bubbly OT from Aotearoa (New Zealand), who completed her Bachelor's degree in Occupational Therapy to begin a career in paediatric based work after finding a passion for working with children.
 She works from a play based approach and strongly values the importance of collaboration with parents, teachers and other health professionals to support a child.

-• Pippa has worked in Australia for 3.5 years and has experience in supporting children with ASD, GDD, Trauma, gross motor/fine motor, sensory integration and play skills.
+• Pippa has worked in Australia for several years and has experience in supporting children with ASD, GDD, Trauma, gross motor/fine motor, sensory integration and play skills.

 She has been trained under Kaya Lyons, and completed a certificate in sensory informed therapy by Georgina Ahrens, and Hanen's 4 I's To Socialise.